augustoproiete/exceldna-unpack/README.md

 ## Getting Started

-Download the latest version of ExcelDnaUnpack from the [Releases tab](https://github.com/augustoproiete/ExcelDnaUnpack/releases), and extract the file `ExcelDnaUnpack{version}.zip` to the location where your `.xll` add-in is stored.
+Download the latest version of ExcelDna-Unpack from the [Releases tab](https://github.com/augustoproiete/exceldna-unpack/releases), and extract the file `exceldna-unpack-{version}{rid}.zip` to the location where your `.xll` add-in is stored.

-Run `ExcelDnaUnpack.exe --xllFile=NameOfYourAddIn.xll`
+Run `exceldna-unpack.exe --xllFile=NameOfYourAddIn.xll`

 ```
-Usage: ExcelDnaUnpack.exe [<options>]
+Usage: exceldna-unpack.exe [<options>]

 Where [<options>] is any of: